CJ Donaldson

-De'Carlo "CJ" Donaldson Jr. (born July 9, 2004) is an American college football running back for the Ohio State Buckeyes.
-He previously played for the West Virginia Mountaineers.
+De'Carlo "CJ" Donaldson Jr. (born July 9, 2004) is an American professional football running back for the New Orleans Saints of the National Football League (NFL).
+He played college football for the West Virginia Mountaineers and the Ohio State Buckeyes.
+He was signed as an undrafted free agent by the Saints in 2026.

 Early life

 Donaldson grew up in Miami, Florida and attended Gulliver Preparatory School, where he played wide receiver on the football team.
 As a senior, he caught 81 passes for 1,164 yards and 13 touchdowns.
 Donaldson was rated a three-star recruit and initially committed to play college football Tulane.
 He later de-committed and signed to play at West Virginia over offers from Florida, Florida State, Miami, South Carolina, Louisville, Indiana, and Syracuse.

 College career

 West Virginia

 Donaldson was recruited by West Virginia to play tight end.
 He was moved to running back during preseason training camp.
 Donaldson was named the Mountaineers' starting running back going into his freshman season.
 He was named the Big 12 Conference Newcomer of the Week for week 1 after rushing for 125 yards and one touchdown on seven carries and also blocking a kick on special teams in a 38–31 loss to Pittsburgh.

 On December 19, 2024, Donaldson announced that he would enter the transfer portal.